 The 2019 season was marked by a german debut with Oper Frankfurt in Capriccio in addition to performing in many children's operas (Hansel and Gretel, La bohème) and in concert with the company.
 In May 2019, he was the baritone soloist in Carmina Burana with the Ottawa Choral Society under the baton of Jean-Sébastien Vallée.
 Other recent credits include roles debuts with Against the Grain Theatre: Baryton-Martin in Vivier’s Kopernikus and Figaro in Le nozze di Figaro.

 Bruno is a Recipient of the 2019 Eva & Marc Stern Fellowship at SongFest and a Western Canada District Winner of the 2021 Metropolitan Opera National Council auditions.
+He will be making his return to the operatic stage in 2021 as Zurga in Les pêcheurs de perles with Jeunesses Musicales du Canada.

 Western District of the 2021 Metropolitan Opera National Council Auditions.
 Closed to the public.